Automattic/jetpack/projects/plugins/wpcomsh/README.md

 But, logging needs to be turned on via `at_options_logging_on`.
 You can do that via `/option` endpoint.
 More tools coming.

-### Cli commands
+### WP CLI Commands

 wpcomsh includes [WP CLI](http://wp-cli.org/) commands.
-They are located in the `class.cli-commands.php` file.
-At the moment, they are:
+They are located in the `./class.cli-commands.php`.

-- `wp wpcomsh do_jetpack_sync`: enables Jetpack Sync (disabled by default after transferring a site), sets the sync variables to maximum (for faster sync) and loops while the sync is not finished (or 10 tries).

-To write a new WP CLI command, define a public method on the `WPCOMSH_CLI_Commands` class.
-If a method should not be used as a WP CLI command, add a doc block saying "Not a WP CLI command".
+- `wp wpcomsh deactivate-user-plugins`: Bulk deactivate user installed plugins.
+Supports an `--interactive` mode that asks for each plugin.
+- `wp wpcomsh reactivate-user-plugins`: Bulk re-activate user installed plugins.
+Supports an `--interactive` mode that asks for each plugin.

+To learn more about writing WP CLI commands consult the [Commands Cookbook](https://make.wordpress.org/cli/handbook/commands-cookbook/).

 ### Store support